CharleyGui/docs.fr-fr/docs/visual-basic/programming-guide/language-features/xml/how-to-access-xml-child-elements.md

 - XML child axis property [Visual Basic]
 - XML [Visual Basic], accessing ms.assetid: 6689eb36-c471-469f-a82d-099ab8197b25
-ms.openlocfilehash: 3c00166e471b7c6d69bd7f6fc3bda87b651d7d46
+ms.openlocfilehash: af5ea809cb0777b16230f20e133764dd5f1f86d9
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64598670"
+ms.locfileid: "74332337"
 ---
-# <a name="how-to-access-xml-child-elements-visual-basic"></a>Procédure : Accéder aux éléments d’enfant XML (Visual Basic)
+# <a name="how-to-access-xml-child-elements-visual-basic"></a>Comment : accéder à des éléments enfants XML (Visual Basic)
-Cet exemple montre comment utiliser un enfant de propriété d’axe pour accéder à tous les éléments enfants XML qui ont un nom spécifié dans un élément XML.
-En particulier, il utilise le <xref:System.Xml.Linq.XElement.Value%2A> propriété à obtenir la valeur du premier élément dans la collection qui le `name` retourne de propriété d’axe enfant.
-Le `name` propriété d’axe enfant obtient tous les éléments enfants nommés `phone` dans le `contact` objet.
-Cet exemple utilise également le `phone` propriété d’axe enfant pour accéder à tous les éléments enfants nommés `phone` qui sont contenus dans le `contact` objet.
+This example shows how to use a child axis property to access all XML child elements that have a specified name in an XML element.
+In particular, it uses the <xref:System.Xml.Linq.XElement.Value%2A> property to get the value of the first element in the collection that the `name` child axis property returns.
+The `name` child axis property gets all child elements named `phone` in the `contact` object.
+This example also uses the `phone` child axis property to access all child elements named `phone` that are contained in the `contact` object.

 ## <a name="example"></a>Exemple
  [!code-vb[VbXMLSamples#10](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples4.vb#10)]